ahmadawais/Proposal-Modern-Tooling/README.md

 #### 🏇 **FASTER WEB**

 - WordPress is 32% of the meaningful web at the moment
-- Build tools i.e. webpack will help make 32% of web faster
+- Build tools, i.e. webpack will help make 32% of web faster
 - JS tree-shaking, removal of unused CSS, optimized mobile sites — all big wins

 #### 🌟 **QUALITY CODE**

-- Use of standard coding best practice can be enforced
 - Build tooling can help add ESLint & Prettier to the mix
 - ESLint/Prettier + other linters help improve code quality
+- Build tools make it easier to use standard coding best practices
 - Modern code testing, coverage, deployment, and semantic versioning tools

 #### 🦁 **DEVELOPER EXPERIENCE**